arielgee/Sage-Like/.misc/tasks.md

   * for new feed/folder the dialog provides a checkbox for 'Insert inside selected folder' when selected item is a folder
 * convert suspendBookmarksEventHandler() to a single call function
 * replace all classList.add\remove pairs with classList.toggle( String [, force] )
+* dingbats folder in preferencefeeds folder. a BLACK DIAMOND was the best I could find
+* preference -> sidebar colors: write the captions in the color input.
+NO
 ---

 #### Next